ubleipzig/marctools/README.md

 Previous versions
 -----------------

-Versions 1.0 upto 1.3.8 (named gomarckit) used a non-standard project layout and lacked tests.
+Versions 1.0 up to 1.3.8 (named gomarckit) used a non-standard project layout and lacked tests.
 Their version history is preserved under the [1.3.8-maint](https://github.com/miku/marctools/tree/1.3.8-maint) branch.

 Todo